janhartmann/ScaffoldR/README.md

 ScaffoldR is a [SOLID](https://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29) platform for structuring or scaffolding .NET applications.
 ScaffoldR supports commands, queries, events, repositories and validation with intelligent dispatching via C# generic variance.

-It is recommended to have some basic knowledge of CQRS (Command Query Responsibility Segregation).
+It is recommended to have some basic knowledge of CQRS (Command Query Responsibility Segregation) and Dependency Injection.
 A good starting point is these articles:

 * [Meanwhile... on the command side of my architecture](https://www.cuttingedge.it/blogs/steven/pivot/entry.php?id=91)
 * [Meanwhile... on the query side of my architecture](https://www.cuttingedge.it/blogs/steven/pivot/entry.php?id=92)